Julia Haygreen

 I would like to offer you counselling support online.
 Please contact me to talk about how we can meet and start to work together to move things forward.

-A minimum of 48 hours notice is needed if you need to change or cancel a session, otherwise the full session fee is due.
-This does not apply to scheduled changes or holidays.
+Please let me know if you need to change or cancel a session more than 48 hours ahead, otherwise the full session fee is due.
 This enables me to manage appointments effectively and avoids appointments being unused.
 Appointments need to be used to achieve the full benefit from counselling.
-It is important to attend each week as consistency and regularity of sessions provides the best chance of a successful outcome.
+It is important to attend each week as consistency and regularity of sessions provide the best chance of a successful outcome.
 If I am on holiday, unwell, or it is a bank holiday, there is no charge.

 We can meet for sessions online or by telephone.
-Numerous studies and NHS research has found online counselling and remote therapy to be just as effective as visiting a counsellor or therapist face to face.
-Some clients who can choose how to meet prefer online counselling because they find it gives them more flexibility and comfort.
+NHS research and numerous studies have found online counselling to be just as effective as visiting a therapist face to face.
+Many people prefer online counselling because they find it gives them more flexibility and comfort.

 Fees